 Don’t forget to make a reservation well in advance!

 Time to party!!

 After dinner, head to your accommodations for some pre-drinks and bachelorette games before heading to the bar and continuing your night into the early hours of the morning.
 In terms of bars, there are a few that I would recommend…

-If you’re looking for upscale but not over the top expensive, Citizen or Early Mercy can be great choices and they’re conveniently across the road from each other.
+If you’re looking for upscale but not over-the-top expensive, Citizen or Early Mercy can be great choices and they’re convenient across the road from each other.
 Odd Thomas is a bit laid back for the more casual brides.
-Rock N’ Horse or Boots & Bourban is great for the country music lovers.
+Rock N’ Horse is great for country music lovers.